ViniciusTaborda/FastAPI-Learning/README.md

 # FastAPI-Learning
-In this repo I will publish simple examples, samples and tryouts with the FastAPI python framework.
+In this repo I will publish simple examples, samples and tryouts with the FastAPI python framework, SQLAlchemy and OAuth.